 It is however of ancient origin, dating to at least Elizabethan times, if not earlier, but it wasn’t popular back then either.
 Even John Stypre, writing in 1598 described it as “indifferent”

-In fact it runs along the side of the Vaudeville Theatre, with its side staircase and warning signs not to talk too loudly lest it disturb the plays within.
+In fact, it runs along the side of the Vaudeville Theatre, with its side staircase and warning signs not to talk too loudly lest it disturbs the plays within.

 It is also notable for being one of the few that doesn’t follow the slope of the land, and hence has a step of steps at the north end to get up to Maiden Lane behind.